iamsitting/cxp-arduino-code/README.md

 ### Version

-2.0.0
+2.0.1

 ### Most Recent Changes

+2.0.1 - Preliminary ERPS mode added
+      - Status checking is made more readable
+      - Modes Added
+      - Untested Commit

-The SW was reorganized into a few C and H files.
+2.0.0 - The SW was reorganized into a few C and H files.
 This reorganization has made it easier to test on other arduinos and to add new features or protocols.

 ## Code Design